If you’re planning on buying a home this year, you’re probably aware there are many different types of home loans available to you.

 Home Affordable Refinance Program (HARP)

-The Obama Administration created the HARP program to help home owners whose property values plummeted because of the housing market crash.
-With HARP you can refinance your home loan into a lower rate even if you’re underwater on your mortgage.
-You’ll have to hurry because the HARP program is set to expire in September of 2017.
+The Obama Administration created the HARP program to help homeowners whose property values plummeted because of the housing market crash.
+With HARP, you can refinance your home loan at a lower rate even if you’re underwater on your mortgage.

 Home Equity Loans and HELOC

 A cash-out refinance is where you refinance your mortgage and get cash out using the equity in your home.
-You will have just one monthly mortgage payment and the rates are lower than they typically are with a home equity loan.
-As with a HELOC, you can cash out up to 80% of the value of your home with a cash out refi.
+You will have just one monthly mortgage payment, and the rates are lower than they typically are with a home equity loan.
+You can cash out up to 80% of the value of your home with a cash-out refi.